mapbender/mapbender/docs/gitarchive/gitarchive.md

 Non-static method `getRequiredAssets` (renamed for clarity / signature sanity) receives the Element entity as the first argument, and functionally replaces both Component\Element::getAssets and (super legacy) static listAssets.

 > [!NOTE]
-> Service-type Elements do not support legacy automatic bundle name amending ('file.js' => '@MagicallyInflectedBundle/Resources/public/file.js') for their asset requirements.
+> Service-type elements do not support legacy automatic bundle name amending ('file.js' => '@MagicallyInflectedBundle/Resources/public/file.js') for their asset requirements.
 References to required assets must be returned in properly qualified form.
 Magic bundle scope inflection of assets has been deprecated since Mapbender v3.0.8-beta1.

 Non-static method `getClientConfiguration` (renamed for clarity / signature sanity) receives the Element entity as the first argument, and functionally replaces Component\Element::getPublicConfiguration

-Non-static method `getView` receives the Element entity as the first argument, and *must* return either a StaticView ([empty or trivially prerendered content](https://github.com/mapbender/mapbender/pull/1368/commits/b394d233d03b8c770e5a66268845d38feadcb401#diff-1e17ace4a0eefe8ede2f71066a44444dec3fcaf3ad85d43a8d889a354dc9ad9bR77)) *or* a TemplateView, *or* a falsy PHP value.
+Non-static method `getView` receives the Element entity as the first argument, and must return either a StaticView ([empty or trivially prerendered content](https://github.com/mapbender/mapbender/pull/1368/commits/b394d233d03b8c770e5a66268845d38feadcb401#diff-1e17ace4a0eefe8ede2f71066a44444dec3fcaf3ad85d43a8d889a354dc9ad9bR77)) *or* a TemplateView, *or* a falsy PHP value.
 This functionally replaces Component\Element's `getFrontendTemplatePath`, `getFrontendTemplateVars` and `render` methods.

 There are no longer any "utility methods" (getTitle, getId, getEntity, getConfiguration, getMapEngineCode).
 The Element entity is universally available as an argument.

-### Frontend markup rendering changes
+#### Frontend markup rendering changes

 Service-type Elements are rendered by the system, according to what they return from `getView`.
 Accessing the (twig) templating engine from inside the Element implementation is discouraged.

 Service-type Element frontend templates *should* drop wrapping `<div id="..." class="mb-element ..." ...` tags.
 The outer tag is generated as appropriate for the enclosing region.
 E.g. `<li id="..." class="mb-element toolBarItem">` is generated in footers / headers; divs elsewhere.
 ElementView has a public `$attributes` array property that *should* be used to add any additional required attributes (e.g. `title` for tooltips, `class` to tie in extra CSS rules).

+> [!NOTE]
-NOTE that the `id` attribute and class="mb-element" are added automatically, and *should* *not* be respecified.
+> Note that the `id` attribute and class="mb-element" are added automatically, and *should* *not* be respecified.

 There is no longer any predetermined set of variables injected into templates.
-Any variables required to render the Element markup via (twig) template *must* be explicitly placed into the TemplateView's `$variables` (public array property).
+Any variables required to render the Element markup via (twig) template must be explicitly placed into the TemplateView's `$variables` (public array property).

 The `getView` method *may* return false to suppress frontend markup entirely.
 This is useful for Elements that, after dynamically inspecting configuration / Application circumstances, cannot reasonably function and should not render at all (e.g. control buttons with disabled target Elements; ViewManager with grants settings that disallow any interaction for the current user).

-### Http handling changes
+#### Http handling changes

 Http request handling is frequently the most complex part of any Element, with many service / parameter dependencies.
 To reduce common initialization overhead, http handling is now inflected via the `getHttpHandler` method. `getHttpHandler` should return the (DI'ed) http handling service or a falsy PHP value if no requests are handled.